openebs-archive/cstor-operators/docs/workload/prometheus-operator/prometheus.md

-Password can be get using the command
+Password can be obtained using the command:

 ```
 $ (kubectl get secret \